dgpimenta/dgpimenta/README.md

 >Twitter: https://twitter.com/dgpimenta82

 - ⚡ About:
->Graduated in Electronic Engineering, I like technology since I was young.
+>Graduated in Electronic Engineering, I can say that I like technology since I was young.
 I worked with maintenance of microcomputers and networks for almost ten years, I was an IT trainee at Capgemini and I always studied subjects related to computing (HTML, CSS, Java, JavaScript, Delphi and C#).
 Although last years I have worked in the administrative area as a Sector Head in the Engineering Superintendence at the Port of Santos, I would like to change careers again and work in the area I have always wanted, which is Information Technology.
 I have experience in developing pages in HTML, CSS and JavaScript and I'm currently studying ReactJS, React Native, TypeScript, Node.JS, SQL, Git and Github.